bshrestha0/BCH339N/README.md

 #Trinity can be run directly following the usages described in the Trinitywiki above.

-#However if you want to run using TACC, I have wrote a bash script that loads all the modules needed to run Trinity.
-For this, download tryTrinity.sh and export in your path variable
+#However if you want to run using TACC, I have wrote a bash script that runs Trinity by loading all the modules required.
+For this, download tryTrinity.sh and export it in your path variable.

 tryTrinity.sh PBA_S37_L007_R1_001.fastq PBA_S37_L007_R2_001.fastq biflora.trinity.fasta 200